 They don't care about the black on black crime.

-So this black lives matter, that's a joke as far as I'm concerned.
+So this Black Lives Matter, that's a joke as far as I'm concerned.

-They look the other way, old Democratic mayors have looked the other way and they allow the looting and the robbing and the rioting to take place.
+All Democratic mayors have looked the other way and they allow the looting and the robbing and the rioting to take place.

 As a result, those same criminals want those same Democratic mayors out like Ched Wheeler in Portland, like in Seattle.